realliyifei/alfred-file-renamer/README.md

 You can easily change the python snippet to other formats as you want.

-Initially, the hotkey is double-tapped SHIFT and the trigger keyword is `rn`.
+Initially, the hotkey is double-tapped SHIFT (from clipboard) and the trigger keyword is `rn` (via pasting).

 ## Limitations